Launch of the Third Option

 Strengthening and Protecting MACRA

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is central to the goal of moving away from our current fee-for-service reimbursement system, where providers are paid “per click” without an eye toward quality, cost or elimination of waste and toward a system that reimburses them based on the quality, efficiency, and patient outcomes.
-America’s Physician Groups is calling for timely MACRA implementation, with flexibility for expanded participation for a wide variety of clinicians at various stages of the transformation journey.
-There are opportunities to improve MACRA, and APG has been provided education and expertise on this front to Congress including sending APG members to the Hill to testify before Congress on improvements to both the advanced APM and MIPS portions of the law.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is central to the goal of moving away from our current fee-for-service reimbursement system toward a system that reimburses clinicians based on quality, efficiency, and patient outcomes.
+APG is calling for timely MACRA implementation, with greater access to participation in both the Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs) for a wide variety of clinicians at various stages of the transformation journey.

 - The expansion of additional Advanced APMs including APG’s Third Option

 - Improved participation in MIPS by lowering the low volume threshold

 - Increased integration of MA and Medicaid into MACRA beyond the “other payer” option

 - Partnerships between CMS, Congress, and healthcare stakeholders to improve quality metrics and data sharing in current value-based models including the Medicare Shared Savings Program (MSSP)